Rhea-RT: Dynamical impact of Central Molecular Zone conditions on the properties of the interstellar medium and stellar feedback coupling: Methods

 The mass and spatial resolution as a function of density is summarized in Fig.~\ref{fig:Resolution}.
 In the high-resolution region we resolve the Jeans mass with at least $8$ resolution elements up to a density of $n = 2 \times 10^2$~\cc\ and with at least one resolution element up to a density of $n = 1.3 \times 10^4$~\cc.
 At those densities the cold ISM has average temperatures which are above our imposed temperature floor, and so we expect the dynamics and fragmentation properties of the Jeans-resolved ISM to be properly captured.
 Gas at even higher densities is still present in our simulations but should be considered as unresolved and be analyzed with this caveat in mind.
 The dotted lines in Fig.~~\ref{fig:Resolution} indicate in which density regime H{\sc ii} regions around young O stars are resolved.
 The strong dependence of the Str\"{o}mgren radius with density makes it prohibitively expensive to properly resolve the early most embedded phase of every H{\sc ii} region.
 We discuss this in further details in the caveats section (Sec.~\ref{sec:caveats}).

-\subsection{Chemistry and Thermal Treatment}
+\subsection{Chemistry and thermal treatment}

-We explicitly follow hydrogen \citep{Glover2007a, Glover2007b} and CO \citep{Nelson1997} chemistry by using a non-equilibrium time-dependent chemical network.
+We explicitly follow hydrogen \citep{Glover2007a, Glover2007b} and CO \citep{Nelson1997} chemistry by using a nonequilibrium time-dependent chemical network.
 For details of the network see \citet[][their network NL97]{Glover2012}.
-We opt for this rather simplified CO treatment, sacrificing accuracy in CO abundances for better performance.
+We opted for this rather simplified CO treatment, sacrificing accuracy in CO abundances for better performance.
 This is a valid compromise, as even in our high-resolution regions, the scales necessary to have converged CO abundances are mostly unresolved \citep{Joshi2019}, rendering the use of a more accurate network pointless.
 Still, even with this simplified network the thermodynamic behavior of the gas is excellently captured, and only minor differences are seen in the dynamics and properties of the ISM and SF at these scales compared to more expensive and accurate networks.

 Radiative heating and cooling of the gas is followed using a detailed atomic and molecular cooling function, based originally on work by \citet{Glover2010} and \citet{Glover2012} and described most recently in \citet{Mackey2019}.
 At low temperatures, the cooling is dominated by the ground-state fine structure transitions of C$^{+}$ and O and by rotational emission from CO molecules.
-The contributions of these processes are computed using the non-equilibrium abundances of these species provided by our chemical network.
-At higher temperatures ($T > 10^{4}$~K), permitted atomic transitions dominate.
-We include the effects of atomic hydrogen cooling using the non-equilibrium abundance of H$^{+}$ provided by our chemical network, but compute the cooling from He and metals in this temperature regime using the values tabulated by \citet{GF2012} that assume collisional ionization equilibrium.
+The contributions of these processes are computed using the nonequilibrium abundances of these species provided by our chemical network.
+At higher temperatures ($T > 10^{4}$~K), permitted atomic transitions dominated.
+We include the effects of atomic hydrogen cooling using the nonequilibrium abundance of H$^{+}$ provided by our chemical network, but compute the cooling from He and metals in this temperature regime using the values tabulated by \citet{GF2012} that assume collisional ionization equilibrium.

 We assume the ISM to be at solar metallicity, and no chemical enrichment by feedback is considered throughout the simulation.
 For numerical stability reasons we set a temperature floor of $T_{\rm floor}=10$~K. The same network has been employed in similar context for previous studies \citep{Sormani2018,Tress2020,Tress2024}.